Top UX/UI Design Agencies in 2026: Curated Global List

 Employees: 10–49

-Location: Palo Alto, CA (HQ), New York, London, Sydney
+Location: Palo Alto, CA (HQ), London, Belgrade

 Author’s take: Momentum stands out for strong verified client feedback on Clutch that repeatedly highlights quality, communication, and delivery.
 The tradeoff is cost, because their Clutch profile signals a higher price point that only makes sense when the stakes are high.